 In making an investment decision, investors must rely on their own examination of the Issuer and the terms of the Notes being offered, including the merits and risks involved.
-The Notes have not been approved or disapproved by the United States Securities and Exchange Commission (the SEC) or any other securities commission or other regulatory authority in the United States and, other than the approvals of the CMB, the Central Bank of Ireland and the Irish Stock Exchange described herein, have not been approved or disapproved by any other securities commission or other regulatory authority in Turkey or any other jurisdiction, nor have the foregoing authorities (other than the Central Bank of Ireland and the Irish Stock Exchange to the extent described herein) approved this Base Prospectus or confirmed the accuracy or determined the adequacy of the information contained in this Base Prospectus.
-Any representation to the contrary may be unlawful.
+The Notes have not been approved or disapproved by the United States Securities and Exchange Commission (the SEC) or any other securities commission or other regulatory authority in the United States and, other than the approvals of the Banking Regulation and Supervision Agency (the BRSA), the CMB, the Central Bank of Ireland and the Irish Stock Exchange described herein, have not been approved or disapproved by any other securities commission or other regulatory authority in Turkey or any other jurisdiction, nor have the foregoing authorities (other than the Central Bank of Ireland and the Irish Stock Exchange to the extent described herein) approved this Base Prospectus or confirmed the accuracy or determined the adequacy of the information contained in this Base Prospectus.
+Any representation to the contrary might be unlawful.